mrigankpawagi/Roam/README.md

 1. **Download** the latest APK from the [Nightly Build](https://nightly.link/mrigankpawagi/Roam/workflows/build.yml/main/Roam-release-APK.zip).
 2. **Install** it on your Android device (you may need to allow installation from unknown sources).
 3. **Create an area** by tapping the **+** button and drawing boundaries on the map.
-Alternatively, you can start with an preset area (like "IISc Campus") from the library, or import an area shared by someone else as a JSON file.
+Alternatively, you can start with a preset area (like "IISc Campus") from the library, or import an area shared by someone else as a JSON file.
 4. **Start exploring** by opening your area and pressing **Start**

 That's it!
 Walk around and watch your progress grow.